WordPress Development in 2026: From Full Site Editing to Flawless Deployments

 • Merged Performance Modules: Successful features from the Performance Lab plugin, such as dominant color image placeholders, have been integrated directly into WordPress Core.

-3. AI's Conquest of the Plugin Ecosystem
+3. AI in the Plugin Ecosystem

 Optimization Tips and Best Practices